I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnksclock_gettime.md

 ### -param FileObject [in]

-A pointer to the <a href="kernel.file_object">FILE_OBJECT</a> structure to which a handle was returned when the clock instance was created.
+A pointer to the <a href="..\wdm\ns-wdm-_file_object.md">FILE_OBJECT</a> structure to which a handle was returned when the clock instance was created.

 ## -returns
-This routine returns the requested time value as type LONGLONG.
+This routine returns the requested time value as a value of type LONGLONG.
 This value is specified in 100 nanosecond units.

 ## -remarks